antox7/CUNYHackathons/README.md

     - PHP (Database connection, creating tables, ...)
     - MySQL (User specific details including Photos)

-+ Extremely proud of completing this project's backend.
++ Extremely proud of completing this project.
 Frontend was briliantly put together by an experienced team member who provided me with guidance in tough times.
-I started without knowing what 'backend' meant let alone PHP or MySQL, but walked away with some good ideas in mind.
+I started without knowing what 'backend' meant let alone PHP or MySQL, but certainly walked away with some good ideas in mind.